nktcodes/Kucoin-5-Minute/README.md

 # Dataset Pairs

 The dataset is composed of the following pairs:

+* AAVE